Dschaykib/caRdoon/README.md

 #### /addJob

 This will add a new job to the task list.
 The added job is a function `func` which needs all parameter given via `args_list`.
 Since the process is spawned in a separate R process in the background, it does not have access to the global environment.

+At the moment, the results are not saved or stored.
+Therefore, the given function is responsible to save the output or logs.

 For example: